-Module Code M-PHYS-100953
+M-PHYS-100953

-Responsible Lecturer Prof. Dr. Christoph Kottmeier
+Prof. Dr. Christoph Kottmeier

-Level 4
+4

-Components of the T-PHYS-109133 Remote Sensing of Atmospheric State Variables
+T-PHYS-109133 Remote Sensing of Atmospheric State Variables

-module: T-PHYS-109902 Integrated Atmospheric Measurements
+T-PHYS-109902 Integrated Atmospheric Measurements

 T-PHYS-109135 Advanced Practical Course

 T-PHYS-109136 Field Trip

-ECTS Credits 14
+14

-Study Program MSc Meteorology, compulsory module in the subject Experimental and Applied Meteorology
+MSc Meteorology, compulsory module in the subject Experimental and Applied Meteorology

-Instruction Language English
+English

-Duration 1 semester
+1 semester

-Module Frequency Each summer semester
+Each summer semester

-Module Contents This module is intended to provide students with an overview of modern mea- surement methods in meteorology and practical aspects of application.
-In particu- lar, this includes:
+This module is intended to provide students with an overview of modern measurement methods in meteorology and practical aspects of application.
+In particular, this includes:

-remote sensing (physical basics, radiation transfer, inverse methods, ba- sics of satellite remote sensing, techniques and applications),
+• remote sensing (physical basics, radiation transfer, inverse methods, basics of satellite remote sensing, techniques and applications),

-radar techniques (scattering and absorption of electromagnetic waves, radar equation, radar reflectivity factor and rain rate, technical aspects, radar beams in a stratified medium, wind information from Doppler radar data) and laser processes (properties and propagation of light, basics of the laser, functional principles of laser remote sensing, technical structure of lidar systems, overview of common lidar measuring methods, space- based lidar systems) as integrated atmospheric measurements.
+radar techniques (scattering and absorption of electromagnetic waves, radar equation, radar reflectivity factor and rain rate, technical aspects, radar beams in a stratified medium, wind information from Doppler radar data) and laser processes (properties and propagation of light, basics of the laser, func- tional principles of laser remote sensing, technical structure of lidar systems, overview of common lidar measuring methods, space-based lidar systems) as integrated atmospheric measurements.

 • In addition, the module provides the students with an insight into and practical experience with modern measuring methods, such as those used in research at KIT and other institutions, on the basis of the internship and the excursion.

-Workload Presence time in lectures, exercises: 57 hours
+Presence time in lectures, exercises: 57 hours

 Attendance time in excursion and practicals 100 hours

 Preparation / follow-up: 143 hours

 Exam preparation: 120 hours

-Controls of Success

-Prerequisite: Coursework ("Studienleistung") For type of Coursework see Course description (Teilleistungsbeschreibung) $\rightarrow$ successful completion of the prerequisites entitles to exam
+Prerequisite: For type of Coursework see Course description (Teilleistungsbeschreibung)

+Coursework → successful completion of the prerequisites entitles to exam

 Examination: T-PHYS-109137 Experimental Meteorology (Module Exam)

-Assessment ("Prüfungsleistung") Oral exam (approx. 60 minutes) in accordance with § 4 (2) No. 2 SPO Master's Me- teorology
+Assessment Oral exam (approx. 60 minutes) in accordance with § 4 (2) No. 2 SPO Master's Me-

-Special Features of the Exam None

-Grade Grade of the oral exam
+("Prüfungsleistung") teorology

 Requirements All Courses must be passed.

-Recommendations None

-Conditions None
+Recommendations None Conditions None

-Learning Outcomes The students can explain the functionality of modern meteorological measuring methods and measuring principles and name their possible uses.
+The students can explain the functionality of modern meteorological measuring methods and measuring principles and name their possible uses.
 This is especially true for remote sensing, advanced in-situ, trace gas and aerosol measurements.
 The students are able to build and execute experiments in the lab or in the field according to instructions, to record and evaluate data scientifically founded and then interpret and present the results.